cd /usr/ports/databases/cdb

 If you're reading this and understand how onchange works, you only need to run the "mkvalidrcptto -c validrcptto.cdb" inside the /var/qmail/control directory just once as once onchange is enabled, it will take care of any of the updates.
 I just wanted you as the user to understand how validrcptto works and understand it.

-Now your validrcptto is setup and configured.
+Now validrcptto is setup and configured.
+Later in the guide under configuring qmail we will enable validrcptto.
 Now to setup maildrop!